Bili light: History

-In 1956, Sister Ward, a nurse at Rochford General Hospital in Essex, England, discovered that a jaundiced infant's body had regained its normal skin color after exposure to the sun.
+In 1956, Sister Jean Ward, a nurse at Rochford General Hospital in Essex, England, discovered that a jaundiced infant's body had regained its normal skin color after exposure to the sun.
 One small region, which had not been exposed to the sun, remained yellow in color.
 This discovery, along with findings that blood tubes exposed to the sun showed a decrease in bilirubin concentrations, drove research and development of the first phototherapy device for treatment of neonatal jaundice.

 Phototherapy has been used to treat neonatal jaundice since the early 1970s.
 The conventional form of phototherapy has been performed in the hospital for more than thirty years and requires the presence of multiple overhead light sources, such as halogen or fluorescent lamps, shining directly on the baby.
 With advances in technology, novel forms of phototherapy emerged using optical fibers and a light source.
 Clinical testing for fiberoptic phototherapy devices began in 1988.